 How to Create an FTP Account

-- Click the Hosting tab from the navigation menu at the top of the screen.
+- Click on the Hosting tab in the side navigation menu on the left side of your screen.

 - This will be filled in automatically with the username you entered.